Freddd13/music-separation-gui/README.md

 python MainUI.py
 ```
 ## Supported platforms
 The GUI itself is cross-platformed, however, the packaging tool used here currently only supports windows.
-If you have proper torch environment installed, you can also use under linux and mac.
+If you have proper torch environment installed, you can also use it under linux and mac.
 Remember the program has been only tested under windows.

 # References
 [1] Qiuqiang Kong, Yin Cao, Haohe Liu, Keunwoo Choi, Yuxuan Wang, Decoupling Magnitude and Phase Estimation with Deep ResUNet for Music Source Separation, International Society for Music Information Retrieval (ISMIR), 2021.